 415 records Identifying and - 93.6% of respondents reported an increase in their screen time since were identified synthesizing evidence the lockdown was declared.
-Database through data- about the prevalence of - Average increase in digital device usage was calculated at about 4.8 \pm 11-Khan et al searching based searching digital eye strain (DES) 2.8 h per day.
-(2021) Ū and other before and after the - The total usage per day was found to be 8.65 ± 3.74 hours. sources, India lockdown - Prevalence of digital eye strain was 64.3% in pre-lockdown periods.
-19-Agarwal et al. (2021) Online questionnaire 840 Parents of students, India Investigating the ocular problems of school children during COVID-19 pandemic The most common ocular symptoms were reported among children including headache (n = 328) and rubbing of eyes (n = 320) due to digital device use.
-Ocular symptoms reported among 55.23% of children were related to COVID-19 lockdown.
-Mobile devices were the top preference for children, with 96% choosing them, and they also accounted for the majority of screen usage time.
-59.04% of students reported a rate of usage>6h/day.
-Based on reports from parents of students, 34% of children had awkward posture while working with digital devices.
-7-Singh et al (2021) Self-Designed Questionnaire 1541 and 684 students of medical nursing, India Surveying health issues from online classes among students during the COVID-19 pandemic The long duration of each class and pre-existing health predicted headache, eyestrain, sleep disturbance, etc. were reported. -Health issues due to prolonged screen time were reported among 37-58% of the students. -The most common problem reported was eye strain (54%).
-Increased symptoms of digital eye strain, such as dry eyes, blurred vision, and headaches, have been shown due to the prolonged usage of screens (all e-devices put together) for>4 hours a day.
-Long classes of >40 min and classes for >4 h a day were the most reasons for health issues among students.
-Students proposed: Interactive education sessions, 3-6 classes/day, and each class <40 min, 10-20 min break between classes.
-22-Gupta et al. (2021) Self- administered Computer- Vision Symptom Scale 645 students, India Assessing digital eye strain (DES) among schoolchildren during lockdown The average per day digital device exposure was 5.2 ± 2.2 h with the mean CVS score of 30.1±8.1.
-507 (92.8%) children reported experiencing at least one asthenopia/dry eye symptom (AS/DS) The most prevalent symptoms were eye redness (69.1%) and heaviness of eyelids (79.7%).
-CVS score was found to correlate significantly with age and duration of digital device exposure.
+11-Khan et al Database through data- about the prevalence of - Average increase in digital device usage was calculated at about 4.8 ± (2021) searching based searching digital eye strain (DES) 2.8 h per day. and other before and after the - The total usage per day was found to be 8.65 ± 3.74 hours. sources, India lockdown - Prevalence of digital eye strain was 64.3% in pre-lockdown periods. - The most common ocular symptoms were reported among children including headache (n = 328) and rubbing of eyes (n = 320) due to digital device use.
+Investigating the ocular - Ocular symptoms reported among 55.23% of children were related to 19-Agarwal et Online 840 Parents of problems of school COVID-19 lockdown. al. (2021) questionnaire students, India children during - Mobile devices were the top preference for children, with 96% choosing COVID-19 pandemic them, and they also accounted for the majority of screen usage time. - 59.04% of students reported a rate of usage>6h/day. - Based on reports from parents of students, 34% of children had awkward posture while working with digital devices. - The long duration of each class and pre-existing health predicted headache, eyestrain, sleep disturbance, etc. were reported. -Health issues due to prolonged screen time were reported among 37- Surveying health issues 58% of the students.
+1541 and 684 from online classes -The most common problem reported was eye strain (54%).
+7-Singn et al Self-Designed students of among students during - Increased symptoms of digital eye strain, such as dry eyes, blurred J. (2021) Questionnaire medical nursing, the COVID-19 vision, and headaches, have been shown due to the prolonged usage of ^ ^ India pandemic screens (all e-devices put together) for>4 hours a day. - Long classes of >40 min and classes for >4 h a day were the most reasons for health issues among students. - Students proposed: Interactive education sessions, 3-6 classes/day, and each class <40 min, 10-20 min break between classes. - The average per day digital device exposure was 5.2 ± 2.2 h with the Self- mean CVS score of 30.1±8.1. administered Assessing digital eve - 507 (92.8%) children reported experiencing at least one asthenopia/dry 22-Gupta et al. Computer- 645 students, strain (DES) among eve symptom (AS/DS) .t.
+(2021) Vision India schoolchildren during - The most prevalent symptoms were eve redness (69.1%) and Symptom Scale lockdown heaviness of evelids (79.7%). - CVS score was found to correlate significantly with age and duration of digital device exposure.